saleor/macaw-ui/README.md

 ### Usage with Next.js

-As mentioned above, we still bundle old version of MacawUI so you need to add the following to your `next.config.js`:
+As mentioned above, we still bundle the old version of MacawUI so you need to add the following to your `next.config.js`:

 ```js
 /** @type {import('next').NextConfig} */